-The file must be a BDAT or HP-UX file.
+The file must be a BDAT, DFS, or HP-UX file.

-The PRINTALL IS file statement positions the file pointer to the beginning of the file.
+The PRINTALL IS file statement positions the file pointer to the beginning of the file unless you specify the APPEND option.
+Thus, PRINTALL IS overwrites an existing file unless you specify APPEND.
 The file is closed when another PRINTALL IS statement is executed and at SCRATCH A.

 You can read the file with ENTER if it is ASSIGNed with FORMAT ON.
 An end-of-file error occurs when the end of a LIF file is reached.